 Search All → Accommodations in Antigua

-THE MORNING OF ACATENANGO
+THE MORNING OF THE HIKE

 Remember the less weight you have in your backpack, the less strenuous the hike will be, so don’t go buying up the whole store haha!

 There is also a local woman at the entrance selling lightweight walking sticks for 10 Quetzal which comes in handy on the steep trail, especially on the way back down.

 THE ACATENANGO TRAIL

-The Acatenango trail consists mainly of dirt, gravel and make-shift stairs cut into the mountainside.
+The trail consists mainly of dirt, gravel, and make-shift stairs cut into the mountainside.
 If you have a decent pair of walking shoes or boots with good grip you shouldn’t have any slip-ups.

-The first 20 minutes of the Acatenango hike runs alongside some cornfields where you can say hello to the local harvesters and enjoy sweeping views of the region.
+The first 20 minutes of the hike runs alongside some cornfields where you can say hello to the local harvesters and enjoy sweeping views of the region.
 Shortly after, you’ll be completely immersed under a canopy of lush forest.

 Believe me, anywhere you can sit down for a minute and take your backpack off you should use this opportunity to do so.

 Be sure to keep your eyes peeled to spot Lake Atitlan and its surrounding volcanoes which can be seen off in the distance on a clear day.

 ACATENANGO BASE CAMP

 Apart from marveling at this incredible mountain from across the valley, you can hear its loud groans and feel its powerful energy through the earth beneath your feet.
 It is truly something else!

-Acatenango base camp sits high above the clouds boasting the most incredible volcano views and watching the sunset on this day was one that I will not soon forget!
+The base camp sits high above the clouds boasting the most incredible volcano views and watching the sunset on this day was one that I will not soon forget!

-Every 5-minutes or so, Fuego would erupt throwing spurts of blazing hot lava high into the air before landing on the slope, flowing down the mountainside.
+Every 5-minutes or so, Fuego would erupt throwing spurts of blazing hot lava high into the air before landing on the slope and flowing down the mountainside.

 We all stayed up as a group watching these eruptions in awe while sitting around the campfire.
 The darker the night sky got, the brighter the flames of Fuego became.